-The 2021 Census data records a total of 180 dwellings in the Parish (up from 167 in 2011), all of which are detached, semi-detached or terraced houses or bungalows.
+27 The 2011 Census data records a total of 167 dwellings in the Parish, all of which are detached, semi-detached or terraced houses or bungalows.
 The SKDC Housing Register records a total of 20 affordable housing units (10 in Hough on the Hill, 2 in Gelston and 8 in Brandon).
 A detailed housing needs assessment is not currently available for the Parish, but the Housing Register records 5 persons with a local connection seeking 2-bedroom accommodation.